billkarsh/SpikeGLX/Markdown/Slot_Help.md

 ### Detect Button

-While the dialog is open you can turn Oneboxes on/off or un/plug them and then click `Detect` to rescan the bus.
+While the dialog is open you can turn OneBoxes on/off or un/plug them and then click `Detect` to rescan the bus.